The 2 primary types of inflammatory bowel disease (IBD) are

-These two diseases have many similarities and sometimes are difficult to distinguish from each other.
+These 2 diseases have many similarities and sometimes are difficult to distinguish from each other.
 However, there are several differences.
 For example, Crohn disease can affect almost any part of the digestive tract, whereas ulcerative colitis almost always affects only the large intestine.

-IBD is most common among people of Northern European and Anglo-Saxon descent and is 2 to 4 times more common among Ashkenazi Jews than non-Jewish whites who live in the same region.
+IBD is most common among people of Northern European and Anglo-Saxon descent.
+It is 2 to 4 times more common among people of Ashkenazi Jewish ancestry (those from Central or Eastern Europe) than non-Jewish White people from the same region.
 Both sexes are equally affected.
 First-degree relatives (mother, father, sister, or brother) of people with IBD have a 4- to 20-fold increased risk of developing IBD.
 The tendency to run in families is much higher in Crohn disease than ulcerative colitis.

 People with very severe disease sometimes need surgery.

 Most people and their families are interested in diet and stress management.
 Although some people claim that certain diets have helped improve their IBD, including one with rigid carbohydrate restrictions, diets have not been shown to be effective in clinical trials.
-Doctors sometimes recommend stress management techniques to help people deal with the stress of having a chronic disease.
+Doctors sometimes recommend stress-management techniques to help people deal with the stress of having a chronic disease.